Critical Thinking Skills in the Food Industry: How to Build Them and Impress Employers

 Here’s the part most students miss.

-Having the skill isn’t enough if you can’t articulate it clearly (and this is something I wish someone had told me earlier)!
+Having the skill isn’t enough if you can’t articulate it clearly (that’s another skill to talk about another day).

-In interviews, you’ll likely face questions like “tell me about a time you solved a complex problem.”
-Use the STAR format (Situation, Task, Action, Result) and make sure the Action part shows your reasoning process (not just what you did).
+You’ll likely face questions like “tell me about a time you solved a complex problem.”
+Use the STAR format (Situation, Task, Action, Result) and make sure the Action part shows your reasoning process.
+Not just what you did.
 Employers in technical roles want to see how you think.
 Not just what you achieved.

 Ask sharp questions too.
 Nothing signals critical thinking faster than a candidate who asks specific process-level questions in an interview.
-“How does the QA team currently handle root cause analysis for recurring non-conformances?” shows you’ve already thought about the problems you’d be solving (and that’s memorable)!
+“How does the team currently handle root cause analysis when the same issue keeps coming up?” shows you’ve already thought about the problems you’d be solving.
+And that’s memorable!

 The Bottom Line